'A Song For Any Struggle': Tom Petty's 'I Won't Back Down' Is An Anthem Of Resolve

 New Richmond, Wis.

 When I was 5, my parents divorced.
-My dad would come pick me up on the weekends and we would go for a drive in the country, listening to Tom Petty (and of course this song) loud with the windows down in his old wood panel van, or in later years, his red Ford Probe.
+My dad would come pick me up on the weekends and we would go for a drive in the country, listening to Tom Petty (and of course this song) loud with the windows down in his old wood-panel van, or in later years, his red Ford Probe.
 We would get lost and then find our way out of backroads.
 It was so much fun!
 I stayed a Tom Petty fan ever since.

 When I was 30, my dad died by suicide with a gunshot through his chest.
 My husband, my 1-year-old daughter and I were the last to leave the funeral home.
 As we began driving, this song began to play.
 It wasn't sad, it was an anthem.
 I felt at peace.
 I felt freaked out this coincidence happened, but the car was so quiet as we all listened without saying a word.
 The line "There ain't no easy way out" took on a new meaning.
 I knew he had been sick with mental illness and addiction for many years and suffered at the end of his life with these battles.
 Suicide is an intensely sad option to get out of this broken world, but man, there was no easy way out.